laipn/company-fit/README.md

 Good militaries and late-stage coporations stress leadership in all ranks precisely because of their inability to place leaders into the strict hierarchy they operate under.
 Academia has no explicitly-enforced hiearchies and thus better "leadership" mobility since there is no barrier for people to [naturally](https://en.wikipedia.org/wiki/Invisible_hand) organize around those who help them succeed.

-As suchh, militaries must outsource functions like innovative weapons development to academia for that reason.
+As such, militaries must outsource functions like innovative weapons development to academia for that reason.
 The same strict hierachies useful for "fast-paced environment where indecision is costly" is too slow to adapt otherwise.
 The same is true for late stage coporations buying out startups to play "catch-up".

 ### Poor Leadership and Power Structures